 23. Have an emergency fund with at least six months’ expenses

 A lot of the borrowers I work with have significant credit card debt.
 Any policy change requiring higher payments could put them in a world of trouble.
 That’s why everyone should have at least six months’ worth of expenses sitting in the bank in a savings or checking account to cover unexpected emergencies.
-The folks most worried about repeal of student loan forgiveness have very little cushion to protect them.
+The folks most worried about the repeal of student loan forgiveness have a very little cushion to protect them.

 24. Focus on building a secure financial life outside of your student debt through conservative spending

 If you have two leased cars, have a mortgage three times your joint income, and go out to eat often, then you’re in way more danger if student loan forgiveness goes away.
 The habits that make you wealthy are similar if you have $1,000,000 of student loans or $0.
 Spend conservatively and if something happens to the federal student loan programs, you’ll be able to devote a lot of discretionary income to payments.

 Student Loan Forgiveness Scams: How to Identify and Avoid Them